Grand Army: Is the Netflix Show Based on Real Life?

 Developed by Katie Cappiello, Netflix’s teen drama series ‘Grand Army’ revolves around the lives of the students of the eponymous fictional school in Brooklyn, New York.
-While there is a myriad of characters in the series, it primarily focuses on five individuals, who belong to vastly diverse racial and financial backgrounds.
+While there is a myriad of characters in the series, it primarily focuses on five individuals who belong to vastly diverse racial and financial backgrounds.
 Joey Del Marco (Odessa A’zion) is a firebrand young feminist.
 Dominique “Dom” Pierre (Odley Jean) is a resourceful entrepreneur who is shouldering many responsibilities for her family.
 Siddhartha “Sid” Pakam (Amir Bageria) is a high-achieving student-athlete questioning his sexuality.
-Jayson Jackson (Maliq Johnson) is a gifted musician whose life takes a turn for the worse as a consequence of a silly prank.
+Jayson Jackson (Maliq Johnson) is a gifted musician whose life takes a turn for the worse due to a silly prank.
 Leila Kwan Zimmer (Amalia Yoo) is dealing with a severe identity crisis, being the adopted racially Chinese daughter of a white Jewish American couple.
-If the show’s earnest and hard-hitting depiction of various teen issues have made you wonder whether it is based on a true story, this is the article for you.
+If the show’s earnest and hard-hitting depiction of various teen issues has made you wonder whether a true story inspires it, this is the article for you.

 Yes, ‘Grand Army’ is based on a true story, or rather, a composite of true stories.
-While developing ‘Grand Army’, Cappiello took certain elements from her 2013 work ‘Slut: The Play’ and expanded on them.
+While developing ‘Grand Army,’ Cappiello took some aspects from her 2013 work ‘Slut: The Play’ and expanded on them.
 In the preface of ‘Slut’, Cappiello and her partner Meg McInerney explained in detail how the play was written.
 In 2007, they established the Arts Effect All-Girl Theater Company, giving young women a platform to hone their acting skills.
 It also served as a safe space for them to speak candidly about their experiences in dealing with slut-shaming and misogyny.

 “Sometimes through tears, members of the group explained how they’d been slut-shamed for anything and everything: flirting with anyone; ‘strutting’ down the hallway; having large breasts; coming out as lesbian, bisexual, or transgender; being poor; being rich; being Black; being Latina; being confident; being curious; kissing someone; liking sex; liking their bodies,” Cappiello and McInerney revealed.
 (Via Bustle)